Scheduling Best Practices

 The Scheduler biases to collecting a given Task at the soonest possible time within a given tasking window.
 Practically speaking this tends to result in squinted Collects since the earliest possible time within a given time window tends to be when the satellite is squinting forward along its velocity vector.

 The Scheduler will sometimes make small (a few seconds) adjustments to Collect start and end times if the parent Task window allows.
-These occurrences are relatively rare.
+This generally occurs once a day on each satellite when state vectors are updated (see below).
 If the Collect is moved to a different Satellite that is able to satisfy the constraints of the requested Task, the existing Collect will be marked SUPERSEDED and a new Collect will replace it.

 Best Practices